-Oliver Morgan holds a BA in English from Pembroke College, Cambridge, an MA in Early Modern Literature and Culture from the University of Sussex, and a PhD in English from the University of Geneva, where he taught as an assistant and as a maître assistant from 2011 to 2019.
+Oliver Morgan holds a BA in English from Pembroke College, Cambridge, an MA in Early Modern Literature and Culture from the University of Sussex, and a PhD in English from the University of Geneva, where he taught as a graduate teaching assistant and as a 'maître assistant' from 2011 to 2019.
 He is now a Leverhulme Early Career Fellow at the University of Cambridge.

 Ruth Mullett holds an M.St. in English 650-1550 from Oxford University, an MA in Medieval Studies from Cornell University, and a Ph.D. (with a dissertation on Putting on the Armor of God: Defensive Reading in England, c.
 1215-1550), also from Cornell University.
 Broadly speaking, she is interested in how medieval literary history can be seen to move through a conversation with the cultural past.
 Her research interests include Middle English literature, book history, palaeography and codicology, and digital humanities (particularly manuscript imaging and digital cataloging techniques).
 She taught at the University of Geneva from 2017 to 2018.